tidy-finance/website/docs/30_beta.md

 ```

 We make sure to keep only relevant data to save memory space.
 However, note that your machine might not have enough memory to read the whole daily CRSP sample.
-In this case, we refer you to the exercises and try working with loops as in chapter 3.
+In this case, we refer you to the exercises and try working with loops as in Chapter 3.

 ```r